Ireland Votes To Update Constitution On Women, Family - UrduPoint

 Ireland Votes To Update Constitution On Women, Family

+Ireland voted in a double referendum on Friday on proposals to modernise constitutional references to the make-up of a family and women's "life within the home"

-Dublin, (APP - UrduPoint / Pakistan Point News - 8th Mar, 2024) Ireland began voting in a double referendum Friday on proposals to modernise constitutional references to the make-up of a family and women's "life within the home".
+Dublin, (APP - UrduPoint / Pakistan Point News - 8th Mar, 2024) Ireland voted in a double referendum on Friday on proposals to modernise constitutional references to the make-up of a family and women's "life within the home".

-Polls opened at 0700 GMT and will close at 2200 GMT, with results in both votes expected by late Saturday.
+Polls opened at 7:00 am (0700 GMT) and were due to close at 10:00 pm, with results in both votes expected by late Saturday.

-But surveys in the run-up to the ballots have logged rising unease about the vagueness of the two questions -- and the outcome of the votes.

-This week Prime Minister Leo Varadkar, who heads the centre-right-green governing coalition that proposed the questions, admitted that the results were "in the balance".

 Recent Stories